 “Buck” was born on the Fraser River to a family of Japanese Canadian fishermen in 1915 during a period of widespread institutional racism and racial animosity against Japanese Canadians.
-Despite these challenges by the time he was in his twenties Buck was successfully working to create alliances between white and Japanese Canadian fishermen.
+Despite these challenges by the time he was in his twenties Buck was successfully working to create alliances between Japanese Canadian fishermen and all other fishermen.
 These efforts were cut short in 1941, when the federal government abruptly confiscated Japanese-Canadians’ property and sent them to internment camps in an overblown and discriminatory response the Pearl Harbor attacks.
-Buck was first sent to a camp in Kaslo (B.C.), then moved to Brandon (Ont.) until the British Army recruited him as an intelligence officer and he was deployed to investigate war crimes in India and Singapore.
+Buck was first sent to a camp in Kaslo (B.C.), then moved to Brantford (Ont.) until the British Army recruited him as an intelligence officer and he was deployed to investigate war crimes in India and Singapore.
 He returned to B.C. in 1947.

 Buck ’s activism within the union continued long after establishing this partnership and he spent the rest of his life working to protect fish habitat in B.C. until his death in 1977.
 This work included spearheading campaigns to prohibit the dumping of industrial waste and sewage in the Fraser River and working with Canada’s first environmental NGO, the Society Promoting Environmental Conservation, on several conservation projects.